The right logo for your brand is one of the keys to its success. In this article we share 10 Famous Brands with Minimalist Logos.

 One can’t go through life without ever noticing a single logo.
 We’re all able to recognise dozens, if not hundreds of logos at any time, even if we never deliberately tried to actually identify them.

-We see logos everywhere every day: on billboards, on a laptop lid, on a box of milk, etc., and we never get to realise how much work was put into designing a particular logo.
+We see logos everywhere every day: on billboards, on a laptop lid, on a box of milk, etc., and we never get to realise how much work was put into designing a particular logo design.
 What we also don’t understand is how the connection between us, the consumers, and the brand is slowly built through their logo.
 This is what every brand is striving for: to have a logo that anyone in the world can ‘read’.

 Minimalist and Complex Logos